WoahJo/book-assist/README.md

 ![Populated library](images/populatePage.png)

 As you enter books and press **Submit** on the form, the field below the **Add Book** and **Clear** buttons will fill with your entries.
 Each card features a **Read it!/Unread** and  **Remove** button.
 Let's say that you actually didn't read that one book you thought you did, you can toggle the **Read it!/Unread** button by clicking on it to change the read status on the book.
+The **Remove** button removes books from your library.

 ![Clearing the library](images/clearPage.png)

-When you decide that you'd like to empty your entire library and start fresh, you can do so by clicking the **Clear** button at the top of the page, which will pull down an alert telling you that the action is irreversible and asking you to confirm your choice.
+When you decide that you'd like to empty your entire library and start fresh, you can do so by clicking the **Clear** button at the top of the page, which will pull down an alert that informs you that the action is irreversible and asks you to confirm your choice.
 If you choose to continue, the page will clear and your library will be wiped from your local storage.